FastRuleBreaker/CodingChallenges/README.md

 Lets just say it takes more time to solve the test than it takes to formulate it.

 There is no guarantee that the solutions in this repository are correct.

+For `/devskiller` tests, go to the `devskiller-tests-incomplete-initial-state` branch to see the initial state of the tests.

+- The `/devskiller/nodejs` is complete on master branch
+- The `/devskiller/reactjs` is passes 1 of the 4 tests suites on master branch